-The General Shareholders' Meeting of the Company agreed on 28 May 2020 to authorize, for a period of 5 years, the derivative acquisition of shares of Árima Real Estate SOCIMI, S.A. by the Company itself, under the provisions of articles 146 and concordant of the Capital Companies Act, complying with the requirements and limitations established in current legislation at all times, in the following terms: (i) the acquisitions may be made directly by the Company or indirectly through companies of its group, and they may be formalized, once or several times, through purchase, barter or any other legal transaction valid in Law.
+The General Shareholders' Meeting of the Company agreed on 28 June 2022 to authorize, for a period of 5 years, the derivative acquisition of shares of Árima Real Estate SOCIMI, S.A. by the Company itself, under the provisions of articles 146 and concordant of the Capital Companies Act, complying with the requirements and limitations established in current legislation at all times, in the following terms: (i) the acquisitions may be made directly by the Company or indirectly through companies of its group, and they may be formalized, once or several times, through purchase, barter or any other legal transaction valid in Law.
 Acquisitions may also be made through an intermediary that acquires the shares on behalf of the Company under a liquidity contract subscribed between the Company and the intermediary; (ii) the nominal value of the shares to be acquired, added, where appropriate, to those already held, directly or indirectly, shall not exceed the maximum percentage legally permitted at any time; and (iii) the acquisition price per share will be at at most the market price on the date of acquisition.

-On 6 November 2020 Árima Real Estate SOCIMI, S.A. renovated into a 12 month liquidity contract with JB Capital Markets, Sociedad de Valores, S.A.U. in order to increase liquidity and favour the regular trading of the Company's shares.
+On 6 November 2022 Árima Real Estate SOCIMI, S.A. renovated into a 12 month liquidity contract with JB Capital Markets, Sociedad de Valores, S.A.U. in order to increase liquidity and favour the regular trading of the Company's shares.
 However, this liquidity contract is temporarily suspended since the buyback program of treasury shares is in force since 25 March 2020.
-The buyback contract has been signed with JB Capital Markets.